tda-in-ml/tda-in-ml.github.io/schedule.md

 - Characterizing the Latent Space of Molecular Deep Generative Models with Persistent Homology Metrics
 - Functorial Clustering via Simplicial Complexes
 - Fuzzy c-Means Clustering for Persistence Diagrams
+- giotto-tda: A Topological Data Analysis Toolkit for Machine Learning and Data Exploration
 - Hypothesis classes with a unique persistence diagram are nonuniformly learnable
 - Learning a manifold from a teacher’s demonstrations
 - LUMAWIG: Un-bottling the bottleneck distance for zero dimensional persistence diagrams at scale